 - Letter of acceptance from Host University in the Netherlands;

-- An official course description of the programme offered by the Host University
+- An official course description of the programme offered by the Host University;

 - Budget: please provide a detailed financial overview including tuition fees and living expenses, as well as other sources of income to cover your study in the Netherlands for the academic year you are applying.
 The maximum amount that may be awarded is € 15,000 for the academic year.
+You can use this Budget Template.

-- Signed and dated MSR Scholarship Application Form
+- Signed and dated MSR Scholarship Application Form (the form can be downloaded in the application portal).

 Terms and Conditions